 Needs and wants are really two different things.
 The items you talk yourself into are not needs.
 Do you need a brand new car for a new car?
 Why do you need a new car?
 Is it because of the social order it will put you in?
 It’s like fancy purses.
 Sure everyone enjoys a new purse.

 Anything new is exciting and enjoyable.
 But why have a fancy purse when you don’t have any cash to put into it?
-Don’t let stuff cover up you.
+Don’t let stuff cover-up you.
 You matter.
 Your personality is what people remember about you, your relationships, not any of your stuff.
-Do not let your stuff slow you down.
+So do not let your stuff slow you down.

 I would keep track of everything you are spending.
 Or maybe look back at that room full of stuff and see what you really need and what you can get rid of.